pwarner/WarpCode.Outcomes/docs/resolving-outcomes.md

 At the end of a pipeline of operations returning Outomes, you'll need to leave the 'rails' and return a final value that makes sense for your application, for example in a Web API that resolves to an `IActionResult` or `IResult`.

 The Match method resolves your outcomes to a final return value.
-It takes two delegates - one for the success outcome that holds a value, and one for the failure outcome when it holds a problem.
+It takes two delegates - one to resolve the `Success Outcome` state, and one to resolve the `Problem Outcome` state.

 ```csharp
 Task<Outcome<OrderDetailDto>> Pipeline(OrderDetailRequest request) =>